Navigating the Path of Writing: Outline-guided Text Generation with Large Language Models: Design of WritingPath

-Finally, the text for each section $d^i$ is generated using the LLM function with a prompt configuration $\phi_5$ that takes the title $t$ and the corresponding section of the augmented outline $O_{\text{aug}}^i$ as inputs:
+\textbf{Step 5: Write the Text} Finally, the text for each section $d^i$ is generated using the LLM function with a prompt configuration $\phi_5$ that takes the title $t$ and the corresponding section of the augmented outline $O_{\text{aug}}^i$ as inputs: The final blog document $D$ is then compiled by concatenating all sections: WritingPath organically connects all steps of the writing process, employing an outline to aggregate and manage diverse information, and assists users in producing high-quality writing.
+The prompts utilized for the WritingPath are detailed in Figure~\ref{fig:writing-path-prompt-1} and \ref{fig:writing-path-prompt-2}.